apache/airflow/docs/apache-airflow/howto/operator/bash.rst

             :end-before: [END howto_operator_bash_skip]

-Result processor
+Output processor
 ----------------

-The ``result_processor`` parameter allows you to specify a lambda function that processes the output of the bash script before it is pushed as an XCom.
-This feature is particularly useful for manipulating the script's result directly within the BashOperator, without the need for additional operators or tasks.
+The ``output_processor`` parameter allows you to specify a lambda function that processes the output of the bash script before it is pushed as an XCom.
+This feature is particularly useful for manipulating the script's output directly within the BashOperator, without the need for additional operators or tasks.

 For example, consider a scenario where the output of the bash script is a JSON string.
-With the result_processor, you can transform this string into a JSON object before storing it in XCom.
+With the ``output_processor``, you can transform this string into a JSON object before storing it in XCom.
 This simplifies the workflow and ensures that downstream tasks receive the processed data in the desired format.

 Here's how you can use the result_processor with the BashOperator: